Thenlie/mdnman/lib/javascript/web_api/workerglobalscope/origin/index.md

 };
 ```

-If the origin is not a scheme/host/port tuple (say you are trying to run it locally, i.e. via `file://` URL), `origin` will return the string `"null"`.
+If the origin is not a scheme/host/port tuple (say you are trying to run it locally, i.e., via `file://` URL), `origin` will return the string `"null"`.

 ## Specifications